-The Delaware Choral Society was formed in Dover in 1957 by a group of church choirs desiring to perform Handel's Messiah.
+The Delaware Choral Society (DCS) was formed in Dover in 1957 by a group of church choirs desiring to perform Handel's Messiah.
 Originally Messiah was performed every December, but over the course of time, the group decided to branch out into other choral music of the great composers.
-Now works by composers from the Renaissance to the present, as well as renditions of spirituals and folk music, are performed in concerts held at least twice every year.
-The group celebrates its beginnings by performing Messiah every five years.
-For an overview of all of our concerts, or the hear the DCS in action, click on Our History.
+Now works by composers from the Renaissance to the present, as well as renditions of spirituals, folk, and popular music, are performed in concerts held at least twice every year.
+However, every fifth year the DCS celebrates its beginnings by perfoming Handel's Messiah.
+In 2014 the Delaware Youth Chorale (DYC) was formed by the DCS to introduce middle school-aged children to the joys of choral singing.
+The DYC is now an integral part of DCS concerts.
+For an overview of all of our concerts, click on Our History.

 The Delaware Choral Society is a non-profit organization, open to every interested singer without audition.